DeepSeek's Chinese New Year's Surprise: China Can Innovate

-These are examples of headlines and the general sentiment of the market following China's DeepSeek's revelation that it found a way to build a state-of-the-art LLM at roughly 1/50th the cost of US competitors using fewer older chips.
+These are examples of headlines following China's DeepSeek's revelation that it found a way to build a state-of-the-art LLM at roughly 1/50th the cost of US competitors using a mix of new and old chips.

 For the American side, which is justifiably proud of its AI advances, DeepSeek shows that the race for “AI Supremacy” is not as one-sided as it once believed.

-This shocked markets, which did not welcome the idea that the race was more of a draw than a decisive win.
+This shocked markets, which did not welcome the idea that the AI race was more of a draw than a decisive win for the US as Silicon Valley and Washington promised.

 Still, what amazes me most is why pundits and markets are so surprised.
 In my view, DeepSeek's innovation was INEVITABLE!

-Any fair-minded person monitoring China's AI progress shouldn't be surprised as China innovated within predictable constraints.
+Any fair-minded person monitoring China's AI progress shouldn't be surprised as China innovated within the constraints of chip bans and blocks.

-If you don't have the latest chips, find a way to build without them.
+If you don't have the latest chips, innovators will find a way to build LLMs without them.
 Constraints are innovation's best friend!

 Why the shock and awe?

-The root cause of this shock and awe is that many continue to undervalue China's ability to innovate despite numerous examples over the years where it does.
+The root cause of this shock and awe is that Washington and Silicon Valley continue to undervalue China's ability to innovate despite numerous examples over the years where it does.

-For example, look at the West’s response to China’s hypersonic missiles, stealth fighters, and Huawei’s 7-nm mobile chips.
-In all cases, the media was “shocked” at the developments.
+For example, consider the West’s response to China’s hypersonic missiles, stealth fighters, and Huawei’s 7-nm mobile chips.
+In all cases, the West’s media reports that it was “shocked” by the developments.
+Being shocked so often means that the West’s view of China is severely flawed.

 How long will it take before the West realizes that they continuously undervalue China’s innovation?
 The West shouldn’t be “shocked” when China brings breakthrough products to market.
 They should expect it, even if it means abandoning the hackneyed premise that “China can’t innovate.”